Joseph E. Slater: Later life

 In 1986 Slater helped found The John J. McCloy International Center, in honor of his mentor and friend John J. McCloy.
 In 1988 Slater began his term as the Director of Volvo North America's Public Issues Review Committee.
 In this role he helped determine which organizations would receive grants from Volvo.

 In the 1990s Slater served as a trustee for a number of important organizations.
-These include the Academy for Educational Development, the President's Circle for the National Academy of Science, the Eisenhower Exchange Fellowship, and the Institute for East-West Dynamics.
+These include the Academy for Educational Development, the President's Circle for the National Academy of Sciences, the Eisenhower Exchange Fellowship, and the Institute for East-West Dynamics.

 Slater died in 2002 from Parkinson's disease.
 He was survived by his wife Annelore and daughter Sandra.
 Annelore has since passed away.